stephengouldindy/stephengouldindy.github.io/README.md

 # SGI Shipping and Receiving
-Created and owned by Spencer Douglas on behalf of Stephen Gould Indianapolis.
+Created by Spencer Douglas on behalf of Stephen Gould Indianapolis.